 Just as easy as delicious.
 Strudel is a very popular pastry in Central – Europe, both the sweet and the savoury versions.
 For me, it’s a comfort food and also the manifestation of a Sunday lunch at my Grandparents.
 My Grandma made the pastry all by herself, even when it was already available in the supermarkets.
-I don’t have the skills or the time, so I just bought Just-Rol Filo Pastry Sheets, so it takes very little time to prepare this delicious dessert, around 40-50 minutes from scratch.
+I don’t have the skills or the time, therefore I just bought filo pastry sheets, so it takes very little time to prepare this delicious dessert, around 40-50 minutes from scratch.

 6 filo pastry sheets (for 2 strudels)